Hainault Forest

 Clostera curtula

-Chocolate-tip moths can be found in woodland, scrub and on hedgerows.
-Foodplants include Aspen, Poplar, Sallow and Willow.
+Chocolate-tip moths inhabit woodlands, scrub areas, and hedgerows.
+Their food plants comprise Aspen, Poplar, Sallow, and Willow.

 #